 Rebecca M. Williams is an associate in the Education Law Practice Group at Poyner Spruill LLP in Raleigh.
 She assists public school systems in all aspects of education law.

 Rebecca previously taught Spanish at the high school, community college, and college levels.
 She is a member of the North Carolina Council of School Attorneys, the National Council of School Attorneys, and the Education Law Section of the North Carolina Bar Association.

-Rebecca received her B.A. in Foreign Languages, and received her M.A. in Spanish Language and Literature from the University of New Hampshire.
-Rebecca graduated with her J.D. from the University of North Carolina School of Law.
+Rebecca earned her B.A. in Foreign Languages, Literatures, and Linguistics, her M.A. in Spanish Language and Literature from the University of New Hampshire and her J.D. from the University of North Carolina School of Law.

 Click here for more information about Rebecca.

 If you did not attend this program in its entirety, please fill out a

 to ensure that we report your credit accurately.

 partial credit form

 As an attendee at this CLE program, your feedback is important.

 to fill out the program evaluation.